jcftang/tchpc-vagrant/README.md

 ### IMPORTANT/WARNING

-This development scaffold has not been tested on windows!!!, The puppet scripts are currently targeted at the TCHPC network.
-If you are outside of the TCHPC network please look at _puppet/manifests/site.pp_ and comment out the appropriate line otherwise the proxies will be set and it *will not* work for you.
+This development scaffold has not been tested on windows!!!, The ansible configuration are currently targeted at the TCHPC network.
+If you are outside of the TCHPC network please look at _Vagrantfile_ and comment out the appropriate line otherwise the proxies will be set and it *will not* work for you.